Best Franchise Loans in December 2024

 How we chose the best franchise loans

-We reviewed top lenders to determine the overall best franchise loans.
+We reviewed 20 top franchise lenders to determine the overall best seven franchise loans.
 To make our list, lenders must meet the following criteria:

-• Flexible time in business requirements: We chose lenders with a range of time in business requirements to assist business owners at different stages.
+• Flexible time in business requirements: We chose lenders with a range of time in business requirements to assist business owners at different stages, including brand-new startups to more established companies.

 Frequently asked questions

-Starting a franchise with no money is challenging, but it’s not impossible.
+Starting a franchise with no money is challenging, but not impossible.
 Research franchises with small fees — like those less than $20,000.
-Check to see what loan options you can get directly from the franchise company, but also consider loans from the SBA or online lenders, the latter of which may have less strict credit requirements than traditional banks and credit unions.
+Check to see what loan options you can get directly from the franchise company, but also consider loans from banks and SBA lenders.
+If you can’t meet the criteria for traditional financing, you could consider an online lender or a bad credit business loan.

-To get a franchise loan, you need to be a successful entrepreneur with a strong credit score, healthy finances that include liquid assets, a detailed business plan and a positive net worth.
-Each lender has its own requirements for getting a loan, but they’re more likely to take you seriously — and approve you — if you have a fair amount of capital to invest in the franchise and a proven track record of turning profits.
+To get a franchise loan, you need to be a successful entrepreneur with a good to excellent credit score, healthy finances that include liquid assets, a detailed business plan and a positive net worth.